docker/compose/docs/aci-compose-features.md

 ## Secrets

 Secrets can be defined in compose files, and will need secret files available at deploy time next to the compose file.
-The content of the secret file will be made available inside selected containers, under `/run/secrets/<SECRET_NAME>`.
+The content of the secret file will be made available inside selected containers, by default under `/run/secrets/<SECRET_NAME>`.
 External secrets are not supported with the ACI integration.

 ```yaml